bjartemisund/policy/privacy-policy.md

   social media accounts or otherwise communicate with appear.in
 > The correspondence data may be processed for the purposes of
 > communicating with you and record-keeping.
 The legal basis for this
 > processing is our legitimate interests cf. GDPR art.
-6 (1) f, namely
+6 (1) item f, namely
 > the proper administration of our website and business and
 > communications with users.